 Cool, right.
 Now even if I open Facebook, I won’t see anything 😀

 It’s like locking your refrigerator and throwing away the key if you’re trying to lose weight.
-I was desperate move but it worked.
-Now I’m even more productive while I write simply because I have even fewer distractions.
+I was a desperate move but it worked.
+Now I’m even more productive while I write simply because there are zero distractions when I open social media.

 You might ask about the other social media channels: Twitter and Instagram.
 Fortunately, I don’t quite use those.
 I follow only a few people there.
-People like Elon Musk and TheMinimalist.
-People who inspire me to do better work + my girl.
-She will hate me if we’re not connected there.
+People like Elon Musk.
+People who inspire me to do better work.

 Purpose of Social Media

-Are you trying to boost your ego by posting your best moments and making people jealous?
+Are you trying to boost your ego by posting your best moments and make people jealous?

 Are you using social media to avoid doing other work?
 Or in other words, to procrastinate?

-Or, you mindful when visiting social media? – I mean, only visiting when you want to check something quick or you want to message something to someone?
+Or, you’re mindful when visiting social media? – I mean, you’re only visiting Facebook when you want to check something quick or you want to message something to someone?

-If you’re currently using Facebook to add pictures and feel good about yourself, then you obviously have a self-confidence issue which you have to address.
+If you’re currently using Facebook to add pictures in order to feel good about yourself, then, obviously you have a self-confidence issue that you have to address.

-If after you’ve read the above you think that I’m an anti-social person who hates people you’ll be probably right.
-I don’t go out much but I do love deep, interesting conversation.
-However, I prefer speaking with someone in-person than chatting with him on social media.
-It would be nice if I can actually meet the people I interview, but my current location is not allowing me.
+If after you’ve read the above you think that I’m an anti-social guy who hates people you’ll be probably right.
+I don’t go out much but I do love deep, interesting conversations.